aidanreilly/owncloud_qs/installing/configuring_owncloud.md

 ---
 title: Configuring the ownCloud server IP address
-parent: Installing and configuring the ownCloud server
+parent: Installing and configuring the ownCloud software
 has_children: false
-nav_order: 1
+nav_order: 6
 ---

 # Configuring the ownCloud server IP address